eclipse-emfcloud/jsonforms-property-view/README.md

 This repository is in maintenance mode.
 The maintainers will focus on issues relevant to their adoption use cases only.

-For more information, please visit the [EMF.cloud Website](https://www.eclipse.org/emfcloud/).
+For more information, please visit the [EMF Cloud Website](https://www.eclipse.org/emfcloud/).

 If you are interested in adopting this framework for your product or enhancing its feature spectrum, please get in contact with us using the [discussions forum](https://github.com/eclipse-emfcloud/emfcloud/discussions) and have a look at our [support options](https://www.eclipse.org/emfcloud/contact/)!